 How f'd up is that?

-This would also mean that I am supposedly in the EXACT place that everyone else wants to be in: I've got the guy, got the kids, and am living the dream of a full family life with endless days of activity and bedlam.
+This would also mean that I am supposedly in the EXACT place that everyone else wants to be in: I've got the spouse, got the kids, and am living the dream of a full family life with crammed and endless days of activity and bedlam.

 I'm not even going to delve further into this one… after all, I'm on vacation.